American virus deaths at 100,000: What does a number mean?

 Gun violence killed more than 37,000 people a year on average between 2014 and 2018 in the United States.
 And 9/11 took exactly 2,996 lives, a figure that the U.S. coronavirus tally passed in early April.

 At some point with numbers, though, things start feeling more abstract and less comprehensible.
-This has informed the methodology of remembering the Holocaust by humanizing it: Six million dead, after all, is a figure so enormous that it resists comprehension.
+This has informed the methodology of remembering the Holocaust by humanizing it: The death of 6 million Jews, after all, among many others, is a figure so enormous that it resists comprehension.

 “It’s really hard for people to grasp statistics when it comes to numbers after a certain scale,” says Lorenzo Servitje, an assistant professor of literature and medicine at Lehigh University.